 Coyote Buttes is situated in the Colorado Plateau, which spans across the states of Arizona, Utah, Colorado, and New Mexico.
 This remarkable sandstone formation consists of undulating and contoured rock layers, giving the appearance of a frozen, swirling wave.

-Coyote Buttes was first publicized in Germany, in magazine articles and a movie (‘Faszination Natur’ by Gogol Lobmayr, 1995), and for the following few years was visited only by a small number of Europeans.
+Coyote Buttes was first publicized in Germany, in magazine articles and a movie (‘Faszination Natur’ by Gogol Lobmayr, 1995), and for the following few years was visited only by a few Europeans.

 The area is accessed on House Rock Valley Road (HRV Road).
 It is unpaved and minimally maintained.
 Most of the time, two-wheel-drive, high-clearance vehicles can drive the road.
 However, four-wheel-drive, high-clearance vehicles are necessary when the road is wet.
 During the rainy season and the winter, the road may become impassable for all vehicles, even those with four-wheel drive.